-There are a few principles that Orchestrators should fully understand to maximize impact and drive cohesion while blending strategy and execution.
-All of these challenges, and how to overcome them, are discussed and debated with our podcast listners and in our site.
-Orchestrators who navigate these waters every day offer this advice to tackling complexiting within the selling system.
+There are a few principles of Tackling Complexity in the Selling System, which is that Orchestrators should fully understand to maximize impact and drive cohesion while blending strategy and execution.
+All of these challenges, and how to overcome them, are discussed and debated with our podcast listeners and on our site.
+Orchestrators who navigate these waters every day offer this advice to tackling complexity within the selling system.

 - Get really strong buy-in on the problem first.
 Just because the problem is clear to you or to your sponsoring executive doesn’t mean it is to other leaders or peers in different organizations. resist the urge to start doing things without first making sure all of the key people really understand the breadth and depth of the problem.